satra-11/liquid-graph-time-constant-network/README.md

 ├───requirements-dev.lock
 ├───requirements.lock
 ├───driving_results/
-├───hdd/  # This training data is not included in this repository ├───scripts/
+├───hdd/  # The training data is not included in this repository ├───scripts/
 ├───src/
 │   ├───layers/